mjdarby/password.py/README.md

 Then the end of the password is the name of the site or service you're generating the password for.
-For example, if generating a password for www.shazbot.co.uk, the site name is 'shazbot'.
-You suffix the mapped version of the site name to the prefix password. 'shazbot' remapped under our layout reads as 'nZtiexl', so our final password for www.shazbot.co.uk will read as
+For example, if generating a password for www.mjdarby.net, the site name is 'mjdarby'.
+You suffix the mapped version of the site name to the prefix password. 'mjdarby' remapped under our layout reads as 'o@*tbew', so our final password for www.mjdarby.net will read as

-    ek 6NUmUoxl<#znZtiexl
+    ek 6NUmUoxl<#zo@*tbew

 For the lazy and those who live dangerously
 ===========================================